astronomer/airflow-guides/guides/scripts-bash-operator.md

     )
 ```

-It is also possible to use two separate BashOperators to run the two commands, for example if you want to assign different dependencies to the tasks.
+It is also possible to use two separate BashOperators to run the two commands, which can be useful if you want to assign different dependencies to the tasks.

 ## Example: Execute a bash script

 The `BashOperator` can also be provided with a bash script (ending in `.sh`) to be executed.

-For this example, we run a bash script which iterates over all files in the `/include` folder and prints their name to the console.
+For this example, we run a bash script which iterates over all files in the `/include` folder and prints their names to the console.

 ```bash
 #!/bin/bash